-Resource Room/ Consultant Teacher Services CoSer 209
+Resource Room/Consultant Teacher Services - CoSer 209

 Resource Room/Consult Teacher services are designed to help students meet their IEP goals and objectives, typically while attending a general education Career and Technical Education (CTE) program.
-CTE students attend either morning or afternoon sessions at the CiTi Mexico Campus and receive assistance based on the CSE recommendation and the students' IEP's.
-Using both push-in and pull-out models, supplemental individual and small group services are provided to help students gain proficiency with IEP goals.
+CTE students attend either full day, morning or afternoon sessions at the CiTi Mexico Campus and receive assistance based on the CSE recommendation and the students' IEPs.
+Using both push-in and pull-out models, supplemental services are provided to help students gain proficiency with IEP goals.
 Frequent conferences are held with the CTE instructors to identify student strengths and weaknesses, and communication is coordinated with the component school's CSE.
 It is highly recommended that students with a disability receiving assistance in their component schools also be provided support in their CTE programs to ensure a continuity of service and facilitate student success.
-Teacher services may be purchased at halfhour per week per year increments.